chef/chef-web-docs/chef_master/source/profile_store.rst

 .. tag profile_store

-The Profile Store is the location for compliance tests that are provided by Chef.
+The Chef Automate Profile Store is available under the **Compliance** tab for both typical and air-gapped installations.
+The Profile Store contains the compliance tests that are provided by Chef.
 It has an easily searchable repository with a user-friendly web interface.
 Profiles in the Profile Store are accessible by any Chef Automate user.

-There are two ways of using the Profile Store:

-* The public Profile Store is available under the Chef Automate's Compliance tab.
-* A private Profile Store may be installed on-premise behind the firewall on the internal network.

 .. end_tag

-Public Profile Store
+Profile Store
 =====================================================
-The public Profile Store is supplied by Chef as part of the Chef Automate installation.
+The Profile Store is supplied by Chef as part of the Chef Automate installation.

 The Profile Store is located under Chef Automate's **Compliance** tab